 Health Risk Factors that Contribute to Dementia

 Maintaining a good healthy lifestyle is huge in preventing dementia.
-The good news is that we have a lot of the control when it comes to our overall health.
+The good news is that we have a lot of control when it comes to our overall health.
 There are things you can do and avoid to decrease your odds of developing dementia.
 These include, but are not limited to:

 • Limit Alcohol use